 Faculty and staff payroll is part of the county's total earnings, and the spending of employees for groceries, apparel, and other household expenditures helps support county businesses.
-The college itself purchases supplies and services, and many of its vendors are located in Orange County.
+The colleges themselves purchase supplies and services, and many of their vendors are located in Orange County.
 These expenditures create a ripple effect that generates still more jobs and higher wages throughout the economy.

-Table 2.1 presents college expenditures for the following three categories: 1) salaries, wages, and benefits, 2) operation and maintenance of plant, and 3) all other expenditures, including purchases for supplies and services.
+Table 2.1 presents the colleges' expenditures (excluding construction) for the following three categories: 1) salaries, wages, and benefits, 2) operation and maintenance of plant, and 3) all other expenditures, including purchases for supplies and services.
 Also included in all other expenditures are expenses associated with grants and scholarships.
 Many students receive grants and scholarships that exceed the cost of tuition and fees.
-The college then dispenses this residual financial aid to students, who spend it on living expenses.
-Some of this spending takes place in the county, and is therefore an injection of new money into the county economy that would not have happened if SCC did not exist.
-In this analysis, we exclude expenses for depreciation and interest due to the way those measures are calculated in the national input-output accounts, and because depreciation represents the devaluing of the college's assets rather than an outflow of expenditures.
+The colleges then dispense this residual financial aid to students, who spend it on living expenses.
+Some of this spending takes place in the county and is therefore an injection of new money into the county economy that would not have happened if the colleges did not exist.
+In this analysis, we exclude expenses for depreciation and interest due to the way those measures are calculated in the national input-output accounts, and because depreciation represents the devaluing of the colleges' assets rather than an outflow of expenditures.

-Table 2.1: SCC expenses by function (excluding depreciation & interest), FY 2020-21
+Table 2.1: RSCCD expenses by function (excluding depreciation & interest), FY 2020-21

-Expense category In-county expenditures (thousands) Out-of-county expenditures (thousands) Total expenditures (thousands) Employee salaries, wages, and benefits \$54,641 \$0 \$54,641 Operation and maintenance of plant \$2,290 \$114 \$2,404 All other expenditures \$11,165 \$9,183 \$20,349 Total \$68,096 \$9,297 \$77,394
+Expense category In-county expenditures (thousands) Out-of-county expenditures (thousands) Total expenditures (thousands) Employee salaries, wages, and benefits \$214,640 \$0 \$214,640 Operation and maintenance of plant \$5,346 \$266 \$5,612 All other expenditures \$90,678 \$74,582 \$165,260 Total \$310,663 \$74,848 \$385,511

-Source: Data provided by SCC and the Lightcast impact model.
+This table does not include expenditures for construction, as they are presented separately in the following section.
+Source: Data provided by RSCCD and the Lightcast impact model.